Avatar-AI-73/Frontend/README.md

 ## Project Usage Instructions

 ### 1. Access the Website
-Go to the [Reconnai Aptos](https://reconnai-aptos.eastrelay.com) website.
+Go to the [Avatar AI Aptos](https://reconnai-aptos.eastrelay.com) website.

 ### 2. Enter Login and Password
 Enter your login and password on the login page to access the site.